 About me

-Hello, I’m Natalie, founder of Heal Oasis Ayurvedic Wellness Clinic in Derbyshire.
+Hello, I'm Natalie, founder of Heal Oasis Ayurvedic Wellness Clinic in Derbyshire, and Derby's only qualified Ayurvedic Health Practitioner and Marmapuncturist.

 Tara Internatational Retreat Centre, Etwall

-The more immediate reason came during the COVID era.
-I, like many others, was deeply concerned by the way public health messaging focused heavily on fear and pharmaceutical intervention, and said so little about natural immunity, nutrition, lifestyle, and preventative wellness.
+It wasn't until my 40s that I followed the calling to train formally in Ayurveda.
+The more immediate reason came during the COVID era - a time when I, like many others, became deeply aware of how little public health conversation focused on natural immunity, nutrition, lifestyle and preventative wellness.

-It became clear to me that the most empowering thing I could do was train professionally in a system that helps people build long-term resilience.
+It felt clear to me that the most empowering thing I could do was train professionally in a system that helps people build genuine, long-term resilience.

-I gained my Diploma in Ayurvedic Lifestyle & Nutrition (DipALN) with distinction from the Ayurveda Institute UK, studying under Dr. Deepika Rodrigo, a highly respected Ayurvedic Physician and Clinical Director of the Ayurvedic Clinic in London.
-She has treated thousands of patients using classical Ayurvedic protocols and is known for her ability to bridge traditional teachings with modern health challenges.
-With 25 years of teaching experience including the post as senior lecturer at the College of Ayurveda, Westminster University, Middlesex University she has trained many of today’s leading Ayurvedic specialists.
-Dr Rodrigo is a prolific teacher investing an enormous number of face-to-face hours with her students.
+Diploma in Ayurvedic Lifestyle & Nutrition (DipALN) ~ with Distinction Ayurveda Institute UK, under Dr. Deepika Rodrigo, a highly respected Ayurvedic Physician and Clinical Director of the Ayurvedic Clinic in London.
+With 25 years of teaching experience, including senior lecturer posts at the College of Ayurveda, Westminster University and Middlesex University, Dr. Rodrigo has trained many of today's leading Ayurvedic specialists.
+She is known for her ability to bridge classical Ayurvedic teachings with the health challenges of modern life, and invests an extraordinary number of face-to-face hours with her students.

 Myself and fellow Marmapuncture students with Dr Godagama

-I’m a member of the Association of Ayurvedic Professionals UK, and continue to deepen my studies in traditional Panchakarma and clinical Ayurveda.
+I am a member of the Association of Ayurvedic Professionals UK and continue to deepen my studies in traditional Panchakarma and clinical Ayurveda.

 “Ayurveda is the most sacred science of life, benefical to all sentient beings in this world and the world beyond”